clixx-io/clixx.io/examples_iotframework/serial-hbridge/README.md

     Serial.echo = 1

 This will inform users of the commands that we wish to implement.

+Before starting we also need to initialise the GPIO ports both with forward and reverse pins set for output.

+    pin_fwd.configure(PB4,OUTPUT);
+    pin_rvs.configure(PB3,OUTPUT);

 The next step is to modify the serialline() callback so that it can react to the short one character commands.